MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 In the best case, the network will run smoothly, making preparations for a hard fork gratuitious, and the software unnecessarily complex.
 That said, the cost of forgoing those preparations is high.

+By starting from the transition frontier root, we are explicitly discarding blocks in the transition frontier past the root (k such blocks, from the consensus parameters).
+The transactions in those blocks are not finalized.
+We avoid that loss if we add these transactions back to the transaction pool.

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives